--lt was necessary that this be done because such units like the oil drilling companies work on contracts, that the contracts have to be met, therefore they have their own trained personnel for this specialized job.
+-It was necessary that this be done because such units like the oil drilling companies work on contracts, that the contracts have to be met, therefore they have their own trained personnel for this specialized job.

--That this was generally true when the companies first begin to operate but when the continuity is achieved, the companies begin to hire locally; that this phase was actually being begun in the North Slope where Alaskans and native workmen have now been hired.
+when the companies first begin to operate but when the continuity is achieved, the companies begin to hire locally; that this phase was actually being begun in the North Slope where Alaskans and native workmen have now been hired.